 The ADA is a law that prevents discrimination against people with disabilities.
 The ADA sets guidelines for accessibility that define how buildings should be laid out, ensuring people with disabilities can use all facilities.
 ADA regulations are relevant to public property and devices intended for private use.

 Wheelchair ramps must abide by ADA requirements, whether they are sold for commercial or personal use.
 The major requirements apply to the slope, width, landings and handrails of a wheelchair ramp.
 The landings must be of an appropriate size, and handrails must be present and continuous.
 Primarily, the ADA Guidelines state that for a ramp to be safe it must have 1 foot of length for every 1 inch rise in steps.
 This will result in a slope of about 5 degrees.
+All ramps manufactured by National Ramp are ADA-compliant.

 This style of aluminum ramp has all the benefits of maintenance-free aluminum but with a mesh design that allows precipitation to pass through.
 The benefits of aluminum mesh ramps include: